 David Geselson is associated to la vie brève – Théâtre de l’Aquarium and to Théâtre de Lorient, CDN and to Le Grand R, scène nationale de La Roche-sur-Yon

-Compagnie Lieux-Dits is joining ARVIVA, whose mission is to examine the everyday practices of the performing arts professions in order to identify sustainable alternatives to reduce the sector’s environmental impact, looking at all the links in the chain, from artistic creation to communication and from production to touring.
+Compagnie Lieux-Dits is member of ARVIVA, whose mission is to examine the everyday practices of the performing arts professions in order to identify sustainable alternatives to reduce the sector’s environmental impact, looking at all the links in the chain, from artistic creation to communication and from production to touring

-He wrote, directed and performed Doreen -Winner of the critics Prize 2017 for the Best French play- (based on Letter to D. by André Gorz), En Route-Kaddish, Unwritten Letters, He wrote and directed Silence and fear.
+He wrote, directed and performed Doreen -Winner of the critics Prize 2017 for the Best French play- (based on Letter to D. by André Gorz), En Route-Kaddish, Lettres non-écrites (Unwritten Letters), He wrote and directed Le silence et la peur (Silence and Fear).
 He directed Eli Eli by Thibault Vinçon and Les Insomniaques by Juan Mayorga, Poing by Pauline Peyrade at Teatro Español of Madrid.
 He will direct La Bohème at the Opéra de Nancy.

 He published Lettres non-écrites (Unwritten Letters) at Le Tripode publishing.